iuggyugWQE/1/README.md

   - [Game Management Framework](./GMF/)
   - [Replicated Sublevel Instances](./RSI/)

 All the example projects should work on Unreal Engine 5.0, where the underlying plugin also has support for Unreal Engine 5.0.
-For example projects for Unreal Engine 4.26, see the [Archived](./Archived/) folder.
-Please note that the Unreal Engine 4.26 examples are no longer maintained.

 ## Further documentation